perplexityjeff/PowerShell-InternetExplorer-TrustedZone-AutoLogin/README.md

 ## Usage

-To Enable this option in Internet Explorer use: Enable-TrustedAutoLogin To Disable this option in Internet Explorer use: Disable-TrustedAutoLogin
+To Enable this option in Internet Explorer use: Enable-TrustedAutoLogin.
+To Disable this option in Internet Explorer use: Disable-TrustedAutoLogin.